anandu06dev/ng4StarterKit/README.md

 ## Model pattern

 The model in the classic MVC pattern is a representation of application data.
 The model contains code to create, read, update and delete or transform model data.
-It stores the domain knowledge or business logic and is very similar to the Repository pattern!
-The differences between the various patterns come down to the historcial context and abstraction of the data object: Model (MVC), Resource (REST), Domain (DDD), Class (UML), Entity (ERM), View Model (UX) and so forth.
+It stores the domain knowledge and is very similar to the Repository pattern!
+The differences between the various patterns come down to the historcial context and abstraction of the data object: Model (MVC), Resource Model (REST), Domain Model (DDD), View Model (UX), Class (UML), Entity (ERM) and so forth.

 Angular promotes two types of models: